01mf02/jaq/docs/corelang.md

 applying the [negation] operator to a number, e.g. `-1 --> -1`.

 Internally, jaq distinguishes
-integers, floating-point numbers, and decimal numbers:
+integers, floating-point numbers (floats), and decimal numbers:

 - A number without a dot (`.`) and without an exponent (`e`/`E`) is losslessly stored as integer.